Pacaya Samiria National Reserve 3-Day Tour

 - Guide in English or Spanish

-- 1 night of lodging in cabins in the Pacaya Samiria Reserve
+- 2 nights lodging in cabins in the Pacaya Samiria reserve.

 - Meals (breakfast, lunch and dinner)